 furosemide, a medicine used to prevent fluid retention

-ketoconazole and voriconazole, medicines used for fungal infections
+ketoconazole and voriconazole, medicines used to treat fungal infections

-omeprazole or esomeprazole, medicines used to treat stomach ulcers and other stomach problems
+omeprazole, esomeprazole or lansoprazole, medicines used to treat stomach ulcers and

 rosuvastatin and pravastatin, medicines used to lower blood cholesterol

-sulfasalazine to treat and manage inflammatory bowel disease or rheumatoid arthritis
+sulfasalazine, a medicine used to treat and manage inflammatory bowel disease or rheumatoid

-valsartan, losartan or candesartan for high blood pressure
+valsartan, losartan or candesartan, medicines used to treat high blood pressure